Riznyk01/simple-weather-tg-bot/README.md

 ## Note
 Some cities may return weather information correctly using the city name, while others may require the user's location.
 Use the preferred option for accurate results.

-Feel free to contribute and enhance the functionality of this simple weather bot!
+Feel free to contribute and enhance the functionality of this bot!